willfaught/paige/README.md

 Bootstrap 5.2.2 CSS and JavaScript and Bootstrap Icons 1.10.2 are loaded from the Bootstrap CDN for every page unless local Bootstrap assets are used instead.

-Parameter names, file names, CSS names, and JavaScript names beginning with "paige" are reserved.
+Site and page parameter names, layout file names, partial template file names, CSS names, and JavaScript names beginning with "paige" capitalized in any way are reserved.

 ## Community